 BONUS 2: best hotels near Seoul Airport

-For all travelers who will be in Seoul for a short stay or just like to stay close to Seoul Incheon Airport, I suggest booking a stay at a hotel near the airport!
+For all travelers who will be in Seoul for a short stay or just like to stay close to Seoul Incheon Airport, I suggest booking a hotel near the airport!

 Here are my suggestions for hotels close to the airport area (one per each type of budget):

-- Budget: Mr. Kim Guesthouse – This budget accommodation has unique decor, each with a different personality and furniture to match your preferences.
-The rooms are small but have all the amenities needed, from air-conditioning, a seating area, and a flat-screen TV!
+- Budget: Mr. Kim Guesthouse – a budget accommodation with small rooms that feature all the essential amenities like air-conditioning, a seating area, and a flat-screen TV.

 📍 Where is the best place to stay in Seoul for first-time visitors?

-The best part of Seoul for first-timers is Hongdae, where you will find everything from interesting art galleries to fun bars and restaurants that serve delicious dishes.
-Mercure Ambassador and 9 Brick Hotel are great options to stay here!
+The best part of Seoul for first-timers is Hongdae, where you will find everything from exciting art galleries to fun bars and restaurants that serve delicious dishes.

 ⏱️ Where should I stay in Seoul for a month?

-If you plan to extend your South Korea trip, I recommend staying in Itaewon, where you will find many things to do, and you’ll be near public transportation to move around the city!
-This is a favorite area among expats!
+If you plan to extend your South Korean trip, I recommend staying in Itaewon.
+Here, you will find many things to do and stay near public transportation to easily move around the city!
+This is also a favorite area among expats!

 💰 Which is the best area to stay in Seoul on a budget?

 📅 How many days are enough in Seoul?